What Does the Bible Say About Foreigners?

 10. Malachi 3:5: “So I will come to put you on trial.
 I will be quick to testify against sorcerers, adulterers and perjurers, against those who defraud laborers of their wages, who oppress the widows and the fatherless, and deprive the foreigners among you of justice, but do not fear me,” says the Lord Almighty.”
 This verse warns against injustice towards foreigners, emphasizing God’s concern for their fair treatment.

-See also What Does the Bible Say About the Bible?
+See also What Does the Bible Say About Being Single?

 These verses collectively illustrate the Bible’s perspective on foreigners, emphasizing kindness, justice, and equality.
 The scripture consistently advocates for a welcoming and compassionate approach to foreigners, reflecting God’s heart for all humanity.
 It reminds us that in God’s kingdom, there are no strangers or outsiders, only fellow children of God.